Seolhun/web-performance-tester/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Enhancement request
 about: Suggest an enhancement idea for this project
-title: ''
+title: ""
-labels: 'Enhancement'
+labels: "Enhancement"
-assignees: 'Seolhun'
+assignees: "Seolhun"
 ---

 ## Purpose